 he placed it before his art name according to normal Japanese usage, 土屋楽山, Tsuchiya Rakuzan.

 Rakusan was born 土屋浩三 Tsuchiya Kouzou, and during his early studio years he used that name in his role as a printer/publisher or producer/distributor.
 (Note that Rakusan's correct birth date is 25 April 1896; reports of a birth date in "1886" are the result of a published typographical error.)
-The other name variations are all art names (號 gou), used by themselves or in combinations as signatures on artworks and on colophons.
+The other name variations are all art names (號 gou), used by themselves or in combinations as signatures and seals on artworks and on colophons.

 For seven years (1913-1920) Rakusan was apprenticed to the great Kyoto artist 竹内栖鳳, Takeuchi Seihou, (1864-1942), usually called "Seiho".